Explore the Possibilities of a High School Blended Learning Experience

 **The resource you will need to request from the Library Loanables is the Textbook APOLOGIA ADVANCED BIOLOGY.
 The OTIS forms for next year will open on May 1st.**

-This program requires learners to participate in 8-10 of our outdoor activities offered throughout the year such as ski-trip, hikes, dragon-boat, kayak/canoe, and more.
-The program fees cover all costs associated with these.
+This program requires students to participate in 8 -10 of the outdoor activities we offered throughout the year such as snowshoeing, camping hikes, rock climbing, kayaking/canoeing, and more.
+Program fees cover all activity costs.
 Activities vary from year to year.

 This club is similar to a traditional PE class.
 A variety of team sports are explored for several weeks each throughout the year.
 There are also several Health related topics covered each term.
 Participants can share about these activities in their online Physical and Health Education Canvas course in order to earn course credit.